kintegrate/npm-forks/google-protobuf/README.md

 To use Protocol Buffers with JavaScript, you need two main components:

 1. The protobuf runtime library.
-You can install this with `npm install google-protobuf`, or use the files in this directory.
+You can install this with `npm install @kintegrate/google-protobuf`, or use the files in this directory.
     If npm is not being used, as of 3.3.0, the files needed are located in binary subdirectory;
     arith.js, constants.js, decoder.js, encoder.js, map.js, message.js, reader.js, utils.js, writer.js
 2. The Protocol Compiler `protoc`.
 This translates `.proto` files